Structure of the court system

 New Zealand’s general courts are structured like a pyramid.
 At the top is the Supreme Court.
-Below it, in descending order, are the Court of Appeal, the High Court and the district courts.
+Below it, in descending order, are the Court of Appeal, the High Court and the District Court.
 These are ‘courts of general jurisdiction’.
 They are the main courts in our justice system.

-The jurisdiction of the Supreme Court, the Court of Appeal and the District Court are defined by statute.
+The jurisdiction of the Supreme Court, the Court of Appeal and the District Court is defined by statute.
 The High Court has both statutory jurisdiction and inherent common law jurisdiction.

-Most court business takes place in the District Courts which form the base of the pyramid.
+Most court business takes place in the District Court, which forms the base of the pyramid.
 Most criminal cases are heard in the District Court, as well as a large number of civil cases, but there is a statutory ‘ceiling’ on the cases that the court can hear.
-Cases where the amount in issue is more than $200,000, and specified serious criminal cases (such as murder) are heard by the High Court.
+Cases where the amount in issue is more than $350,000, and specified serious criminal cases (such as murder) are heard by the High Court.

 The High Court has broad general jurisdiction.
 In practice, it tends to hear the more serious jury trials, the more complex civil cases, administrative law cases and appeals from the decisions of courts and tribunals below it.

 Appeals are to a higher court.
 A case that is decided in the District Court, for example, can be appealed to the High Court, or directly to the Court of Appeal where the law allows it.
 The Supreme Court is the final appellate court.
 Because the Supreme Court hears only a small proportion of cases, the Court of Appeal is in reality the last court for an appeal for most cases in the legal system.

 Cases may only go to the Supreme Court if the court grants leave to appeal.
 The criteria for granting leave to appeal are set out in s 74 Senior Courts Act 2016.
 In general, the case will need to raise a significant legal point or a matter of general and public importance.